How Often Should You Color Your Hair?

 When it’s a matter of necessity

 Some people decide to re-color the moment those unsightly roots start to show.
-After all, nobody wants those ugly looking roots or an unintentional two-toned hair.
+After all, nobody wants their roots peeking or an unintentional two-toned hair.
 Others color because they want their hair to stay bold and vibrant.
 Some hair colors, especially pastel colors, tend to get duller over time so recoloring will retain their hue.

 Editor’s tip: Protect your hair color and make the hue vibrant for longer with a good hair conditioning routine.
 We love Cream Silk Color Protect Conditioner as it has a Color Protect Complex and is specially designed to protect colored hair from dryness and dullness.

 Coloring your hair also has a profound effect on your tresses.
 The process involves more than just staining your strands especially for us with naturally dark hair.
 Usually, to get the hair color we want, we need to bleach our hair first.
 Since the bleaching process involves harmful chemicals, we recommend going to a salon professional to get it done.
 Having the wrong mixture may cause damage on your hair, on your scalp, and even on the skin surrounding your face

 What happens to your hair when it’s colored?

 First, the ammonia found in your hair dye breaks through your cuticles (your hair’s protective barrier) to let the dye’s molecules in.
 Once that’s done, the peroxide strips your hair of its natural color to make way for the new color.
 While this allows you to play around with your hair any way you want, the harsh chemicals found in dyes can lead to brittle, frizzy hair and split ends.

 Even a one-time hair coloring process can cause damage to your hair.
 Doing it over and over again over a small time frame would damage it even further and may even lead to hair loss.
 So before you schedule another hair coloring appointment, assess your tresses and determine if it can withstand another round of coloring.